 The Board has the following three committees: Audit Committee, Conflicts Committee, and Nominating and Governance Committee.
-The membership of these committees as of December 31, 2012 and the function of each of the committees are described below.
+The membership of these committees as of December 31, 2013 and the function of each of the committees are described below.
 Each of the committees, other than the Nominating and Governance Committee, is currently comprised of independent members and operates under a written charter adopted by the Board.
 All of the committee charters are available under "Other Information-Corporate Governance" in the Investor Centre of our Web site at www.teekaytankers.com.
-During 2012, the Board held six meetings and all directors were in attendance.
-Committee members attended all meetings except for three committee meetings where two committee members were absent and three committee meetings where one committee member was absent.
+During 2013, the Board held seven meetings and all directors were in attendance.
+Committee members attended all meetings except for one Board member at one meeting.
+Committee members attended all meetings except for one committee meetings where two committee members were absent.